maj113/capman/README.md

 Capman - made by @willtrnr, fixed *kinda* by me !WIP!
 =====

+ARCHIVED/NO LONGER MAINTAINED due to having no time for this and no longer being interested in the project

 **!!!DOES NOT WORK!!!**

 **(it breaks bash completely, do not use unless you want to have a dead shell, I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS DOES!!!)**